KATC14/python-custom-library/README.md

   - makes translation table usable for str.translate(TranslateTable). and returns the translated input

 - url_request
-  - Open the given url, which must be a string
+  - Open the given url with given headers(dict), data(must be encoded), method and SSL context